1958 United States Senate election in New Jersey: Campaign

-In June 1957, Robert Kean announced that he was likely to run for Senate against Senator H. Alexander Smith.
-Kean, who was 65 and whose father and uncle had each served in the Senate, viewed 1958 as his last opportunity to run, given that New Jersey's junior senator, Clifford Case, was eleven years younger than Kean.
-Smith announced that he would stand for re-election, expressing surprise that Kean had entered the race without informing him.
-On November 7, immediately after Democratic governor Robert Meyner won a landslide re-election victory, Eisenhower aide Bernard Shanley joined the race, resigning as White House Appointments Secretary to run.
-Smith announced that he would confer with party leaders to stave off a divisive primary contest with Kean and Shanley, but following the conference, Smith announced in late November 1957 that he would not seek a third term in office.
+In June 1957, Robert Kean announced that he was likely to challenge incumbent H. Alexander Smith.
+Kean, who was 65 years old, viewed 1958 as his last opportunity to run for an office once held by his father and uncle, given that New Jersey's junior senator, Clifford Case, was eleven years younger than Kean.
+His announcement took Smith by surprise, and Smith announced that he would stand for re-election.
+On November 7, immediately after Democratic governor Robert Meyner won re-election in a surprising landslide, Eisenhower aide Bernard M. Shanley joined the race, resigning as White House appointments secretary to run.
+Smith announced that he would meet with party leaders to stave off a divisive primary contest, but following the conference, Smith announced that he would not seek re-election.

-Robert Morris joined the race on January 11, 1958.
-He announced a campaign focused on anti-communism and resistance to Soviet influence, saying, "The primary issue today is our survival as a free nation."
-Kean formally announced his campaign on January 30, grounding his campaign on international peace, national defense "strong enough to deter any possible aggressor," and "a healthy, expanding national economy with a stable dollar."

-State senator Walter H. Jones of Bergen County, who was seen as a leading contender, announced he would not be a candidate on March 1.

-Kean campaigned on a liberal platform throughout the state, touring all twenty-one counties.
-He ran on his record of tax reduction, liberalization of Social Security, and reduction in trade barriers, and called for increased spending on public works and military aid to counter Soviet expansion but warned against "pump-priming" New Deal-era measures.
-Kean introduced a tax cut bill in the House.
-Because of his busy schedule, his sons, Robert Jr., Hamilton, and future governor Thomas Kean, campaigned on his behalf.

-Morris presented himself as the only conservative candidate in the race and a "strong new voice."
-He attributed the ongoing economic recession and inflation to spending on foreign aid and defense, which he argued was made necessary by both Democratic and Republican vacillation in the face of Russian imperialism.
+Robert Morris entered the race on January 11, announcing a campaign focused on anti-communism and resistance to Soviet influence, arguing, "The primary issue today is our survival as a free nation."
+Morris presented himself as the only conservative in the race and attributed the ongoing economic recession and inflation to foreign aid and defense spending, which he argued was necessary because of bipartisan vacillation in the face of Russian imperialism.
 To combat the recession, he proposed an immediate cut in income and excise taxes.
-He also argued for a "big tent" approach to politics and posited that the ongoing decline in the Republican vote in New Jersey was due to Eisenhower's feuds with conservative Senators Joseph McCarthy and Robert A. Taft.
+He also argued for a "big tent" approach to politics and posited that Republicans' defeat in the 1957 elections was the result of feuds between Eisenhower and conservative senators Joseph McCarthy and Robert A. Taft.

+Kean formally announced his campaign on January 30, 1958, emphasizing international peace built on a military "strong enough to deter any possible aggressor" and "a healthy, expanding national economy with a stable dollar."
+On domestic issues, Kean campaigned on a liberal platform.
+He ran on his record of tax reduction, Social Security liberalization, and reductions in trade barriers, and called for further spending on public works and military aid to counter Soviet expansion but warned against "pump-priming" New Deal-era measures.
+Because of his busy schedule, which included a tour of all twenty-one counties, his sons, Robert Jr., Hamilton, and future governor Thomas Kean, campaigned on his behalf.

-In an appeal to commuters, Shanley proposed a constitutional amendment barring a state from taxing residents of another state.
-Entering election day, George Cable of The New York Times reported Shanley had a "definite edge," but with Kean running a close second, and Morris expected to pull more votes from Shanley than Kean.
+In an appeal to the state's large commuter population, Shanley proposed a constitutional amendment barring any state from taxing residents of another state.

+Entering election day, George Cable of The New York Times reported Shanley had a "definite edge," with Kean running a close second, and Morris expected to pull more votes from Shanley than Kean.